sassoftware/sasoptpy/doc/overview/about.rst

 It currently supports the following model types:

-- Linear Problems
+- Linear problems
-- Integer Problems / Mixed Integer Problems
+- Integer linear problems / Mixed integer linear problems
-- Quadratic Problems
+- Quadratic problems
-- Nonlinear / Black-box Problems
+- Nonlinear / Black-box problems

 Data
 ~~~~

 It supports working with both client-side data and server-side data.
-When data is available on the client-side, it populates the model with integrated data and brings the solution back to
+When data are available on the client-side, it populates the model with integrated data and brings the solution back to
 the client.
-When data is available on the server-side, it generates the code to be able to populate the model on the server.
+When data are available on the server-side, it generates the code to be able to populate the model on the server.
-The final solution can be retrieved by the user after the solve.
+You can retrieve the final solution after the solve.

 Platforms
 ~~~~~~~~~

-sasoptpy can be used with SAS Viya 3.3 or later and SAS 9.4, in all the operating systems these can be installed.
+sasoptpy can be used with SAS Viya 3.3 or later and SAS 9.4, in all the supporting operating systems.

 Road map